vilhok/aoc-lib/README.md

 Run `java MyClass solve -u myName -y 2021 -d 6`

-If the AoC is in progress, note that the year defaults to current year (in December) and previous year otherwise.
+Note: if the AoC is in progress, the year defaults to current year (i.e. in December).
+Otherwise year defaults to previous year.
 The day defaults to current day (UTC-5).
 If you are solving the puzzles on the day they unlock, you can just run:

-Run `java MyClass solve -u myName`
+`java MyClass solve -u myName`

 ### Change the database location